 A final note: Just as Roth IRAs also come in a traditional (tax-deferred) variety, so too can a 403(b) come in a Roth variety.
 So if you like the simplicity and high contribution limit of a 403(b), but want to pay taxes now and enjoy tax-free distributions in retirement, look into a Roth 403(b).
-And if you want more retirement options but still want to take a tax-deduction, go with a traditional IRA instead of a Roth IRA.
+And if you want more retirement options but still want to take a tax-deduction now, go with a traditional IRA instead of a Roth IRA.

 Whatever you choose, the important thing is that you’re saving money, investing it in the market, and getting some kind of tax advantage.
 Having any retirement plan is better than not having one at all.
 Whether you have the chance to open a 403(b) plan, a Roth IRA or another retirement plan, try to find one that’s best for you.
 In the end, you’ll be happy you have your retirement plans sufficiently in order.

 Tips to Help You Get Ready for Retirement

 - If you’re unsure which plan is best for you, or you need help picking investments, you may want to work with a financial advisor.
 Finding the right financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.